zimolzak/birthday-party/list.md

   simple as possible (if I have to break out my laptop each time and connect it, I will never use it).
 Maybe speaker included?
 Should be able to record several minutes if needed.

-- **Necktie,** solid colors, dark generally, made of silk.
-I want a few in the "skinny" style, like 2 inches wide, without much "tapering" as it goes from the bottom to the top.
-Possibly with a blunt, rectangle-type end, instead of coming to a point.

-- **Tie clip,** a cool, classy style, so it doesn't flop forward and drag on things if I bend over.
-Doesn't have to be literally made of a precious metal.
-Either a "plain" one, or something with a fun but subtle motif: pattern, texture, my monogram.
-Cool shapes: anchor, key, whale, Rod of Asclepius.
-Especially something that is a "frieze" pattern (just do an image search for 'frieze pattern').

-- **Dress shirts,** probably Brooks Brothers, generally light weight.
-  Get button-down collar.
-Probably mostly solid colors.
-I am running low, surprisingly.
-Size 16 (or maybe 17?) / 34.

 - **Jaguar XK8**, but not the real car, a scale model :).
 Preferably green.
 Possibly one of the "display" models that's die cast, like